Margin-Aware Intra-Class Novelty Identification for Medical Images: Experiments

 \subsection{Ablation studies}

-To further explore the effectiveness of using a margin learner module in TEND, we perform the ablation studies with only the margin learner module available.
-The results are showed as \textit{MarginLearner} with radius setting 150 in Table~\ref{tab:acc}, with slight \textit{DIFF} and AUC improvements compared to the baseline AutoEncoder on IVC-Filter and ISIC2019 datasets.
-Comparatively, TEND\_150 enlarges the \textit{DIFF} with 0.236, 0.037 and 0.147 improvements, and increases the AUC scores by 0.086, 0.051, 0.117 respectively on IVC-Filter, RSNA and ISIC2019 datasets.
+To further explore the effectiveness of each module in TEND, we perform the ablation studies with the settings of removing the binary classifier from TEND (MarginLearner) and training a supervised binary classifier (BinaryClassifier) respectively.
+For the one-vs-rest setting, the results are shown as \textit{MarginLearner} with radius setting 150 in Table~\ref{tab:acc}, with slight \textit{DIFF} and AUC improvements compared to the baseline AutoEncoder on IVC-Filter and ISIC2019 datasets. {Comparatively, TEND\_150 enlarges the \textit{DIFF} with 0.379, 0.022 and 0.868 improvements, and increases the AUC scores by 0.336, 0.049, 0.554 respectively on IVC-Filter, RSNA and ISIC2019 datasets.
+For the rest-vs-one setting, compared with the \textit{MarginLearner}, TEND\_150 achieves the \textit{DIFF} with 0.288, 0.109, 0.147 improvements for IVC-Filter, RSNA and ISIC2019 dataset respectively; and enhances the AUC score with 0.166, 0.070, 0.094 for the three datasets.
+These observations indicate the effectiveness of TEND's architecture.}

+We also report the performance of an AE extension, AE\_GMM, which clusters the embeddings from the AutoEncoder backbone and predicts the data classes - ID or OOD.
+From both Table~\ref{tab:acc} and Table~\ref{tab:acc000}, a GMM head can improve the discriminative ability of AutoEncoder to certain extent, however, when testing on transformed OOD data in Table~\ref{tab:val} and Table~\ref{tab:val0000}, the advantages fail to remain.
+In comparison, TEND's heads on AE have more generalization ability and demonstrate consistent detection performance.

 Instead of training the binary classifier of TEND model in an unsupervised fashion, we include partial true OOD data in training data.
 Since IVC-Filter and ISIC2019 datasets have multiple classes, we randomly select 2-3 OOD classes for training and the left classes for validation.

-For RSNA datasets, we use the class \textit{not normal} (see Table~\ref{tab:dataset} for details) for known OOD data and test the model on the left \textit{with opacity} data.
-The supervised \textit{BinaryClassifer} is also evaluated with quantitative results appended in the end of Table~\ref{tab:acc}.
-With prior knowledge about OOD data, the BinaryClassifer can achieve very high AUC scores, especially for IVC-Filter (+0.149 compared to the best of unsupervised results) and RSNA (0.178 compared to the best of unsupervised results) datasets.
-Similarly, BinaryClassifier has the largest \textit{DIFF} values on IVC-Filter and RSNA datasets.
-Nonetheless, this advantage fails to remain on ISIC2019 dataset, which indicates the benefits from prior knowledge are limited.
-Although the supervised BinaryClassifier can be good at identifying unseen classes, the model may lack generalization ability when dealing with unexpected data.
-Please refer Sec.~\ref{nonlinear_trans} for more experimental results and discussions.
+One-vs-rest setting: For RSNA datasets, we use the class \textit{not normal} (see Table~\ref{tab:dataset} for details) for known OOD data and test the model on the left \textit{with opacity} data.
+The supervised \textit{BinaryClassifer} is also evaluated with quantitative results appended in the end of Table~\ref{tab:acc}. {With prior knowledge about OOD data, the BinaryClassifer can achieve very high AUC scores for IVC-Filter (+0.081 compared to the best of unsupervised results).
+Nonetheless, this advantage fails to remain on other datasets, which indicates the benefits from prior knowledge are limited.}